EndNote and iCloud do not like each other. Here we explain why and what to do.

 If you choose to store your documents in iCloud, we suggest creating a separate folder in your home folder and saving your EndNote libraries there.
 Do not store EndNote libraries in iCloud or any other cloud-syncing folder, and do not store EndNote libraries in the Documents folder if you have selected the option to store documents in iCloud.

-iCloud sync is controlled on two places on your Mac.
+iCloud sync is controlled in 2 locations on your Mac.
 Under “System Preferences” and in the Apple menu under About This Mac>Storage, see below for both.

 On your Mac, go to Apple menu>System Preferences>iCloud.
 Next to iCloud Drive, click Options to see if your desktop and/or documents are synced to iCloud.